8 Common Mistakes in the Wilderness [+Expert Tips to Avoid Them]

 - Be particularly attentive in caves.
 Caves are very tempting, they offer protection and warmth.
 However, be aware that other animals may have had the same idea as you.
 In small caves, oxygen can also be depleted if you light a fire there.

 - Look out for natural resources.
-Large boulders or fallen trees can be a good basis for building a shelter.
+Large boulders or fallen trees (More about the danger of fallen trees) can be a good basis for building a shelter.
 If you use them appropriately, you save time and energy.

 How to Build a Bushcraft Shelter [Instructions] – With a bushcraft shelter, you can build a shelter that protects you from rain, wind, cold, and sun.
 Learn the most important basics now.